holochain/holochain-wasmer/README.md

 Luckily Rust provides us with enough tools to abstract what we need at the compiler level.
-Most details are not visible downstream to happ devs and can be achieved via. 'zero cost abstraction'.
+Most details are not visible downstream to happ devs and can be achieved via 'zero cost abstraction'.

 That said, there _are_ some limitations by design that we enforce here to allow the whole wasm stack to be simple to maintain and understand.